 To further spur innovation across the entire computing spectrum, Intel provided 50,000 Intel® Galileo boards featuring the new Intel® Quark™ technology to universities worldwide.
 The development boards, in the Arduino* form factor favored by the maker community, enable university students to innovate at the lower end of the spectrum with inventions that will be compatible with other Intel® architecture-based devices in the Internet of Things.

-We've already shipped thousands of boards to over four hundred universities (we are aiming for 1000) who are integrating them into their 2014 curriculum.
+We have shipped thousands of boards to universities that are integrating them into their curriculum.

 Many schools are using the boards in introductory embedded computing or microcontroller courses.
 Others plan to use the boards for senior level classes or to provide increased compute power for existing projects.
-See a summary of the breadth of proposed applications or check out the university maker community where universities will be posting their projects.
+See a summary of the breadth of proposed applications or check out the Intel® Galileo Tech Talks, Curriculum, and Projects, where universities will be sharing content and ideas.

 Intel CEO Brian Krzanich